isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 #### 11. Can I apply for both an entry approval (“SafeTravel Pass”) under the Student’s Pass Holder Lane (STPHL) and a Vaccinated Travel Pass (VTP) under the Vaccinated Travel Lane (VTL)?

-<b>[For arrivals before 21 February 2022, 2359 hours] </b>

-You may apply for both a SafeTravel Pass under the STPHL and a VTP under the VTL for the same travel period.
-However, please note that if you had applied for the SafeTravel Pass after the announcement of the VTL, the fees you have paid under the STPHL will be non-refundable, and also cannot be transferred to offset payments required under the VTL.

-<b>[For arrivals after 21 February 2022, 2359 hours] </b>

 If you are a <a href="/stpl/vaccination-requirements" target="_blank">fully vaccinated</a> Student’s Pass (STP), Long-Term Visit Pass (LTVP), or their respective In-Principle Approval (IPA) holder, you may travel to Singapore under the STPHL <b>without</b> the need to apply for an entry approval, <b>subject to prevailing Stay-Home Notice (SHN) <a href="/shn-and-swab-summary" target="_blank">requirements</a></b>.